GlenTiki/when-conditional/readme.md

 ```

 To get my little shim working, I check the condition every tick. this is not ideal. ideally, I want to Object.observe the conditions, and only fire the `when` check once when the conditions have been observed to change

+The when-method module is expected to be more efficient than an interval.

 ## See you when-ever!
 Copyright Glen Keane - 2015 - MIT Licence